USFWS/secas/contacttest.md

 Mallory is based in Raleigh, NC.
 He helps set the overall strategic direction for SECAS and clear barriers to landscape-scale collaboration across the Southeast and Caribbean.
 He works closely with the SECAS Executive Steering Committee and the leadership of the Southeastern Association of Fish and Wildlife Agencies (SEAFWA) and Southeast Natural Resource Leaders Group (SENRLG).
 Contact Mallory at mallory_martin@fws.gov.<br><br>

 <img src="https://raw.githubusercontent.com/USFWS/secas/gh-pages/images/RuaMordecai_150p.jpg" align="left" style="padding-right: 20px">**Rua Mordecai, Science Coordinator**
 Rua is based on Raleigh, NC.
 He coordinates the Southeast Conservation Blueprint and takes the lead on tracking progress toward the SECAS goal.
 He works closely with the SECAS Points of Contact, as well as all the staff and partners working on the Southeast Blueprint.
-Contact Rua at rua_mordecai@fws.gov.<br<br>
+Contact Rua at rua_mordecai@fws.gov.<br><br><br><br>

 ## Blueprint User Support